 - The following list includes some, but not all, possible complications. - Pain is common but usually mild, typically resolves within a few days, and can be managed with over-the-counter pain medication.
-Severe pain can occur but is uncommon.

-- Minor bleeding is common and usually does not require medical treatment.
+Severe pain can occur but is uncommon. - Minor bleeding is common and usually does not require medical treatment.
 Any resulting bruising typically resolves on its own over several days.
-Serious bleeding that requires medical treatment (such as hospital admission, blood transfusion, or an additional procedure or surgery) can occur but is uncommon. - Infection can occur but is uncommon.
-Most infections are mild and can be treated with antibiotics. - Injury to nearby organs, bowel, blood vessels, or nerves can occur but is uncommon. - Inaccurate or inconclusive results can occur.
+Serious bleeding that requires medical treatment (such as hospital admission, blood transfusion, or an additional procedure or surgery) can occur but is uncommon.

+- Infection can occur but is uncommon.
+Most infections are mild and can be treated with antibiotics. - Injury to nearby organs, blood vessels, spinal cord or nerves can occur but is uncommon. - Temporary numbness, tingling, or weakness can occur if nearby nerves are irritated. - Inaccurate or inconclusive results can occur.
 This may include results showing no cancer when cancer is present or suggesting cancer when it is not.
 In some cases, a repeat procedure or surgical biopsy may be needed. - A fluid collection or abscess may not resolve with drainage alone and may require surgery.
-In addition, it may return and need to be drained again. - For cyst sclerosis, recurrence of the cyst or irritation/inflammation of the treated area can occur. - Feeling faint or lightheaded (a vasovagal reaction) can occur during or after the procedure.
+In addition, it may return and need to be drained again. - Feeling faint or lightheaded (a vasovagal reaction) can occur during or after the procedure.
 This is usually mild and resolves quickly. - Allergic reactions to the local anesthetic, topical antiseptic or other medications are uncommon. - Death can occur but is rare.